+Your Sapling will have a long life.
+Just how long (and how beautiful a life it is) will depend on how you care for it!
 The best practice is to clean out the ash and oil the inside of your barrel with vegetable or olive oil when not in use for extended periods of time, and, unless your Sapling can be stored in a garage or barn, you should cover it when not in use.
 Consider purchasing the Sapling Grill Cover for this purpose.
 If water gets in your barrel, be sure to dump it out, dry it out, and apply another layer of oil to discourage rust.

-Expansion and contraction caused by heating, cooling and exposure to the elements may eventually cause some cracking and/or flaking in the paint on your Sapling.
-If you notice this, after the barrel has cooled, sand the area with 100 grit sandpaper and repaint with Sapling Flat Black Paint, or the equivalent.
+Expansion and contraction caused by heating, cooling and exposure to the elements may eventually cause some cracking, flaking or thinning in the paint on your Sapling.
+If you notice this, after the barrel has cooled, sand with 100 grit sandpaper and repaint with Sapling Flat Black Paint, or the equivalent.